-In pairs, select one set of roles (described below and on page 28) and produce a 2- to 3-minute interaction between them.
+In pairs, select one set of roles (described below) and produce a two- to three-minute interaction between them.
 You might like to script this first and then either video it or perform it live to the class.
 When you share your roleplays, see if other students can identify the roles and relationships accurately.
 Discuss the success (or otherwise) of the various interactions and make recommendations for how the various characters could have improved the situation in which they found themselves.
 Focus particularly on the relationships they establish and how they maintain these.

 SET 1 - AWARD PRESENTATION

 Genre

-Role 1: award presentation Role 2: acceptance speech
+award presentation acceptance speech

 Field and subject matter

 film industry (AACTA Awards); presentation of Best Actress Award film industry (AACTA Awards); winning Best Actress Award

 Speaker's role

 Clarissa Bombe, presenter at a gala motion picture awards ceremony.
-She was last year's winner of the Best Actress Award Sally Starre, fabulous and self-centred actor and tabloid celebrity
+She was last year's winner of the Best Actress Award.
+Sally Starre, fabulous and self-centred actor and tabloid celebrity

 Relationship

-distance: You want to come across as just an ordinary person, so you try to establish a sense of closeness with the audience. power: You consider yourself infinitely better than Sally Starre, even though you were not nominated this year. alignment of values: Like the audience, you value the Australian motion picture industry, but your hatred for Starre borders on the psychopathic. distance: You pretend to be close to Clarissa. power: You consider yourself a superstar. alignment of values: You are positive to the world around you as long as the world recognises your greatness.
+distance: Wants to come across as just an ordinary person, so tries to establish a sense of closeness with the audience. power: Considers herself infinitely better than Sally Starre, even though Clarissa was not nominated this year. alignment of values: Like the audience, she values the Australian motion picture industry, but her hatred for Starre borders on the psychopathic. distance: pretends to be close to Clarissa power: considers herself a superstar alignment of values: positive to the world around her as long as the world recognises her greatness

 Some suggested language features

-Try to use unexpected forms of language for an awards presenter, for example: - frequent use of questions - use of first and third person - use of general noun groups when referring to Starre (e.g. her, that woman) - use of negative word choices associated with Starre. use of statementsfrequent use of first personfrequent use of very positive words about herself
+Try to use unexpected forms of language for an awards presenter, for example: - frequent use of questions - use of first and third person - use of general noun groups when referring to Starre (e.g. her, that woman) - use of negative word choices associated with Starre. use statements frequent use of first person frequent use of very positive words about herself